reema0814/Threat-Protection-with-XDR/Labguide/lab8_create_workbooks.md

 1. Select **Edit** in the command bar to enable changes in the workbook.

-1. Scroll down to the *Caller activities over time* area, look at the color of the *Activities* column since we are going to format those columns.
+1. Scroll down to the *Caller activities over time* area, and look at the color of the *Activities* column since we are going to format those columns.
 Select the **Edit** button below the grid.

     ![Picture 1](./media/lab08-task1-edit.png)